waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   regexp\_extract\_all\(string, pattern, \[group\]\) → array

-    Returns the substring\(s\) matched by the regular expression pattern in string: If the pattern expression uses the grouping function, then the group parameter can be set to specify the [capturing group](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#gnumber%C3%9F) to be matched by the regular expression.
+    Returns the substring\(s\) matched by the regular expression pattern in string.
+If the pattern expression uses the grouping function, then the group parameter can be set to specify the [capturing group](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#gnumber%C3%9F) to be matched by the regular expression.

-    Examples
+    For example:

     ```
     SELECT regexp_extract('1a 2b 14m', '\d+'); -- 1